jiaohehu/NPreview/DOC-blocks.md

     setting .margin to a non-zero value reduces the amount of space available for images.

+  + The verse fenced block

+    The 'verse' fenced block is to typeset a verse like structure, where each line in the source block is to be treated as a line by itself.

+    ~~~
+    ``` verse
+    I cannot believe in a personal God, intervening in human affairs, but stand in awe of the terrible force which set the stars and galaxies in motion –strewing them like so much confetti–;
+    the life-force running through each living creature, as straight and true as a ray of light from that galaxy in Andromeda, willing us to live, grow and be fruitful.
+    ```
+    ~~~

   + The longtabu fenced block

     This block is to typeset a LATEX \begin{longtabu} environement.